Resilience for Regular Path Queries: Towards a Complexity Classification: Preliminaries and Problem Statement

 \myparagraph{Problem statement.} In this paper, we study the \emph{resilience problem} for queries~$\query_L$ defined by languages~$L$; most of our results are for regular languages.
 The \emph{resilience problem} for~$L$, written $\resset(L)$, is the following: given as input a database $D$ and $k\in \mathbb{N}$, decide if $\resset(\query_L,D) \leq k$.
 The problem $\resbag(L)$ in bag semantics is defined analogously.
-Note that $\resset(L)$ easily reduces to $\resbag(L)$ by giving multiplicity of 1 to each fact; however, in the setting of CQs, some conjunctive queries $\query_0$ are known for which $\resset(\query_0)$ is in PTIME, but $\resbag(\query_0)$ is NP-hard \cite[Table~1]{makhija2024unified} (even when the multiplicities of the input bag database are written in unary).
+Note that $\resset(L)$ easily reduces to $\resbag(L)$ by giving multiplicity of 1 to each fact; however, in the setting of CQs, some conjunctive queries $\query_0$ are known for which $\resset(\query_0)$ is in PTIME, but $\resbag(\query_0)$ is NP-complete \cite[Table~1]{makhija2024unified} (even when the multiplicities of the input bag database are written in unary).
+We also note that the definition given here corresponds to a \emph{decision problem} of determining whether the resilience is no greater than the value~$k$.
+However, thanks to self-reducibility, the \emph{function problem} of computing a witness contingency set reduces in polynomial time to this decision problem: see \cite[Remark 8.4]{bodirsky2025complexity} for a self-contained argument.

 Our definitions correspond to the \emph{data complexity} perspective, where we have one computational problem per language~$L$ and where the complexity is measured as a function of $|D|$ only.
 We mostly focus on data complexity, but most of our upper bounds also apply in \emph{combined complexity}, i.e., when both the database $D$ and an automaton $A$ representing $L$ are given as input.